engilas/raytracing-opengl/README.md

 ```
 #### For windows:
 GLFW binaries included (common/GLFW), glfw3.lib compiled for Visual Studio 2019

-You can use binaries for other VS versions from GLFW/win-x64, or compile by yourself.
+You can use binaries for other VS versions from GLFW/win-x64 directory, or compile by yourself.

 ### Requirements